Technology Tales

 14th July 2010

 A recent trip to Sweden saw my Canon PowerShot G11 being put to rather more use than was expected.
 If I had known what might have been coming my way, I may even have eschewed the principle of lightweight packing to bring along my Pentax DSLR.
-Nevertheless, the little Canon did what ever was asked of it when light was plentiful.
+Nevertheless, the little Canon did whatever was asked of it when light was plentiful.

-Once thing that I have noticed in comparison with the Pentax is the Canon’s tendency to overexpose a scene.
+Once thing that I have noticed in comparison with the Pentax is the Canon's tendency to overexpose a scene.
 To a point, this can be explained by the former having proper spot-metering and the latter having the less specific partial metering.
 In fact, that might explain why a Canon EOS 10D SLR in my possession has the same tendency.
-Maybe it’s time to make more use of the Sekonic light meter that I have but that adds bulk that doesn’t fit in with the idea of carrying a compact camera around with you.
+Maybe it's time to make more use of the Sekonic light meter that I have, but that adds bulk that doesn't fit in with the idea of carrying a compact camera around with you.

 That leaves getting more practice with exposure corrections at processing time (I do capture all my photos in raw format).
 Going further, I am finding that the same consideration appears to apply to image sharpening too.
-It’s almost as if you need to develop a feeling for the results produced by a camera before satisfaction with any acquired photos will follow.
-Having decent lighting at capture time and not having muck on the sensor helps too as I have discovered with the photos made used my Pentax K10D on a recent visit to Arran and Argyll.
+It's almost as if you need to develop a feeling for the results produced by a camera before satisfaction with any acquired photos will follow.
+Having decent lighting at capture time and not having muck on the sensor helps too, as I have discovered with the photos made used my Pentax K10D on a recent visit to Arran and Argyll.
 The state of the sensor needs sorting (even if it has an anti-dust system on board) but I sometimes wonder if my judgement of lighting is what it used to be or whether my aspirations have gone too high.
-Maybe I need to slow down a little so as to set aside time for working on getting better results and with the right light, a quantity that should come with autumn and winter.
-In the meantime, I’ll stick with making the best of the British summer.
+Maybe I need to slow down a little to set aside time for working on getting better results and with the right light, a quantity that should come with autumn and winter.
+Meanwhile, I'll stick with making the best of the British summer.

 A new acquisition